stbnrivas/dataModels/Parking/OffStreetParking/doc/spec.md

     + Normative References: [https://schema.org/aggregateRating](https://schema.org/aggregateRating)
     + Optional

-+ `parkingZones` : Parking site's identified zones.
-A zone can correspond to a complete storey, a group of spots, etc.
++ `refParkingGroup` : Parking site's identified group(s).
+A group can correspond to a zone, a complete storey, a group of spots, etc.
+    + Attribute type: List of references to [ParkingGroup](../../ParkingGroup/doc/spec.md)
+    + Optional

++ `refParkingSpot` : Individual parking spots belonging to this offstreet parking site.
-    + Attribute type: List of references to [OffStreetParkingZone](../../OffStreetParkingZone/doc/spec.md)
+    + Attribute type: List of references to [ParkingSpot](../../ParkingSpot/doc/spec.md)
     + Optional

  + `areaServed` : Area served by this parking.
 Precise semantics can depend on the application or target city.
  For instance, it can be a neighbourhood, burough or district.